dovetail-lab/fabric-samples/marble-private/README.md

 make deploy
 ```

-The `build` script uses a `dovetail-tools` docker container to build the chaincode model into a CDS package that can be installed on any fabric network.
+The `build` script uses a `dovetail-tools` docker container to build the chaincode model into a chaincode package that can be installed on any fabric network.

 ## Install and test chaincode using fabric test-network